paolodesiati/paolodesiati.github.io/content/authors/admin/_index.md

       - PI of cosmic-ray analyses with IceCube at UW–Madison
       - PI of cosmic-ray analyses in the US with HAWC at UW–Madison
       - Member of the cosmic-ray science task force in the SWGO collaboration
+      - Organizer of the [SuGAR 2024](https://events.icecube.wisc.edu/event/183/) Symposium Searching for the Sources of Galactic Cosmic Rays
   - position: Senior Scientist
     company_name: University of Wisconsin - Madison
     company_url: ''